Have you ever found yourself in the final stretch of planning your next event….exhausted….

 4. HOW are you going to get them there?

 Inevitably, the people you most want at your event are the same people other organizations are seeking out as well.
 Powerful, generous, and active community members are in high demand so getting them to your event might not be as easy as it appears.
-Consider who on your board, staff, or volunteer base has a relationship with community members you hope to engage and extend a PERSONAL invitation.
+When planning your next event, consider who on your board, staff, or volunteer base has a relationship with community members you hope to engage and extend a PERSONAL invitation.

 5. WHAT will you achieve if you get them there?